Spark-Liang/NoteBook/LOMA/290/ch01 - Organization and Operations.md

 **Committee**

-- is a group of people to chosen to make some decision that is apply to whole company to solve some problem.
+- is a group of people chosen to make some decision that is apply to whole company to solve some problem.

 - consider as the source advices of the company